Ternium Is A Takeover Candidate For Big Steel Manufacturers

 Iron and Steel Industry Overview

 The global steel industry is currently dominated by China, Japan, the United States, India, and Russia.
 China currently produces 60% of the world's steel and consumes 80-90% of its production.
 The United States also consumes all the steel it produces and imports from other countries to meet its steel demand.
-China's steel consumption is about 50% of the world's production capacity; that is more than double the total production in NAFTA countries-the United States, Mexico, Canada, and the European Union.
+China's steel consumption is about 50% of the world's production capacity; that is more than double the total production in NAFTA countries - the United States, Mexico, Canada, and the European Union.
 As a result of this large-scale production and government subsidies, China is able to produce steel more cheaply than the United States and the rest of the world.
 As a result of Chinese steel manufacturers' pricing power, the United States and other countries have begun to enact anti-dumping legislation to protect local steel manufacturers.
 The global iron and steel consumption has continued to grow since the end of the recession by 1-2%.
 This tepid growth is primarily due to a backlog that was created during the global economic recession of 2007-2009.

 Ternium's Steel Shipments